 The new Monetization report lets you see at a glance where your revenue is coming from, whether you’re tracking ecommerce or ads.
 You can compare the performance of specific ads and products easily.

-Our G4 example is not monetized, so the data for this Monetization report is all zeros.
 By default, the Monetization Overview summarizes all these things:

 |Ecommerce purchases by Item list name||the number of purchase events by the item_list_name parameter|

 |Ecommerce purchases by Item name||the number of purchase events by the item_name parameter|